Types of Data Processing With Examples

 To find the above information, he will use the data stored in the register.
 He will process the data using pen and paper to calculate total profit and other information.
 This is called manual data processing.

 Mechanical Data Processing

 In this type, different calculations and processing are performed with mechanical machines like a calculator.
 The use of mechanical machines makes it easier and faster.
 The chances of errors are far less than manual data processing.

 In the above example, it is very difficult for the bookseller to process the data all by hand.
 If he uses a calculator instead of just paper and pencil, the process will become very easy and will be complete in very little time.

 Electronic Data Processing

 In this type, all calculations and processing are performed by the computer.
 The input of data is given to the computer, which converts this data into information by applying the required processing.
 In computers, different software packages are used for data processing.

 Suppose there are 1000 students in a college.
 The college has to maintain a huge volume of students data.
-If we want to know the students who have not submitted their fee, we will have to search the forms of all students in manual data processing.
+If we want to know the students who have not submitted their fees, we will have to search the forms of all students in the manual data processing.
 It will take so much.
 But if we use electronic data processing, the same task will be done in a few seconds.